The Audiology Center now is open and taking the following safety precautions:

 The Speech & Language Center, LBJ-3225, is located by walking past the Audiology Center, and then through the set of double doors on your right at the very end of the hallway.
 The Speech & Language Center will be on your immediate left.

 NTID's Communication Studies and Services Department provides on-campus audiological services to members of the RIT Community, including students, faculty, staff, alumni and members of RIT's Osher Lifelong Learning Institute.
+You may schedule any of the services below using the online request form.

 Individual Audiological Appointments